 Temporary agency work turns illegal work into decent work

-In order to enhance quality of work, it is paramount to reduce the informal labour market.
+In order to enhance quality of work, it is paramount to eliminate any form of illegal work, in particular undeclared work .

-UNI Europa and Eurociett encourage the European Commission to take the issue of undeclared work at heart and stress that the temporary agency work sector can be an effective means to this end.
+UNI Europa and Eurociett encourage the European Commission to take the issue of undeclared work at heart and stress that the temporary agency work sector, when properly regulated, can be an effective means to this end.

 UNI Europa and Eurociett acknowledge the beneficial role of the temporary agency work sector in turning illegal work into well-regulated decent work.

+UNi Europa and Eurociett strongly encourage the European Commission to take active measures to avoid the exploitation of migrant workers hired through labour intermediaries, including temporary work agencies, and therefore, welcome a proposal to improve the enforcement of rights for migrant workers.

 Research shows that the introduction of agency work in Italy helped reduce the amount of undeclared work in the economy.
 Since the introduction of temporary agency work in 1998, there has been a steady decline in the unemployment rate (from over 11% to a low of less than 7% in 2007) as well as in that of undeclared work.